helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 Please read the “Mod Compatibility” section of my mod description and Read Me files before asking.
 If there is a mod you want to use that was not mentioned in my mod description and Read Me files, you can still ask me.
 Just make sure you tell me the actual name of the mod and ideally, provide a link to the mod you want to ask about, so I can check the mod out myself to confirm if it is compatible with my mod.
 Do not expect me to know the existence of every single {% cite "KotOR" %} mod out there.

 ### Are your romance mods compatible with [KotOR Community Portal's mod builds](https://kotor.neocities.org/modding/)?

 Yes, all my {% cite "KotOR" %} mods, not just my same-gender romance mods, are compatible with KotOR Community Portal's mod builds.

 That said, some of my mods require you to install at a very specific point of the mod builds:

-* **Handmaiden and Female Exile - Disciple and Male Exile Romance** should be installed immediately after PartySwap and before Extended Enclave.
+* **Handmaiden and Female Exile - Disciple and Male Exile Romance** should be installed *immediately* after PartySwap and before Extended Enclave.
+If you want to use PartySwap, make sure you choose the "PartySwap Compatible Installation" option when you install my Handmaiden/Disciple romance mod.
 If you also want to install Extended Enclave, you should use the compatibility patch included in my Handmaiden/Disciple romance mod, instead of the [standalone patch](https://deadlystream.com/files/file/1304-partyswap-and-extended-enclave-compatibility-patch/) I made for the mod build.
-If you plan on using Kreia's Fall In-Game Cutscene, you need to install the compatibility patch included in my mod.
+If you plan on using Kreia's Fall In-Game Cutscene, you need to install the compatibility patch included in my Handmaiden/Disciple romance mod.
-* **Atton Rand and Male Exile Romance** needs to be installed after PartySwap.
+* **Atton Rand and Male Exile Romance** needs to be installed after PartySwap and Kreia's Fall In-Game Cutscene.
 If you also use Kreia's Fall In-Game Cutscene, you need to install the compatibility patch provided by Atton Rand and Male Exile Romance.
-* **Visas Marr and Female Exile Romance** needs to be installed after PartySwap.
+* **Visas Marr and Female Exile Romance** needs to be installed at any point after PartySwap.

 ### Can I use your mods with non-English localizations of the {% cite "KotOR" %} games and The Sith Lords Restored Content Mod (TSLRCM)?